Pipe Replacement or Epoxy Pipe Restoration

-When you have deteriorated or leaking indoor water pipes, you have a choice to make: replace or restore.
+When you have deteriorated or leaking indoor water pipes, you have to choose between pipe replacement or Epoxy Pipe Restoration.
 How can you know which is the right decision?

 Only qualified professionals like those at CuraFlo can inspect the entire water distribution system – inside and out – to give you all the information you need to make an informed decision.

-But it’s worth knowing that often, restoration – also known as relining – is the better option.
+But it’s worth knowing that often, Epoxy Pipe Restoration – also known as relining – is the better option.
 Replacement is disruptive, takes more time, and is less cost-effective.
 Only in cases of major ruptures is replacement necessary.

-Each year, restoration of indoor pipes grows more popular with home and building owners because:
+Each year, Epoxy Pipe Restoration of indoor pipes grows more popular with home and building owners because:

 - It requires minimal cutting into drywall